-St. Louis Catholic School offers a variety of extracurricular activities for all talents and interests including Band, Chorus, Scouts, Chess Club, Odyssey of the Mind, Student Council, National Junior Honor Society, Drama and Yearbook among many.
+St. Louis Catholic School offers a variety of extracurricular activities for all talents and interests.

-St. Louis Catholic School has choirs for 4th - 8th Graders.
-Practices take place after school.
-The groups perform twice a year -- at the Christmas Concert in December and the Spring Concert in May:
+St. Louis has choirs for 4th-8th grades.
+The groups perform twice a year - at the Christmas Concert in December and the Spring Concert in May.

 CUB & BOY SCOUTS

-St. Louis Pack 680 Cub Scouts (1st - 5th Grade) and Boy Scout Troop 680 (6th Grade+) teach honesty, bravery and respect for others and the environment.
-The scout program stengthens character, develops citizenship and enhances mental and physical fitness.
+St. Louis Pack 680 Cub Scouts (1st-5th Grades) and Boy Scout Troop 680 (6th Grade+) teach honesty, bravery and respect for others and the environment.
+The scout program strengthens character, develops citizenship and enhances mental and physical fitness.
 Activities include Fall Camp-out, Rocket Derby, Caroling, Pinewood Derby, Spring Camp-out, Cubmobile Races, Bowling and Hiking.

 NATIONAL JUNIOR HONOR SOCIETY (NJHS)

 The purpose of the NJHS is to create enthusiasm for scholarship, to stimulate a desire to render service, to promote leadership, to develop character, and to encourage good citizenship in the students of secondary schools.
-The St. Louis chapter of the National Junior Honor Society was formed to recognize 7th and 8th grade students who have demonstrated a high level of academic achievement, and also demonstrate qualities of leadership, character, good citizenship, and willingness to render service to their school community.
+The St. Louis chapter was formed to recognize the 7th and 8th grade students who have demonstrated a high level of academic achievement, and also demonstrate qualities of leadership, character, good citizenship, and willingness to render service to their school community.